razorhash/pyfmpcloud/README.md

-# pyfmpcloud A Python wrapper library for the Financial Model Prep pro (fmpcloud.io)
+# A Python wrapper library for the Financial Model Prep pro (fmpcloud.io)

 pyfmpcloud is a Python wrapper library for the Financial Model Prep pro API (fmpcloud.io)